-The goal of Scituate Public Schools Health Services is to maintain and advance student health, including physical and emotional wellbeing, to support academic success and promote lifelong wellness.
-Health Services are supported by a professional, credentialed and highly qualified nursing staff.
+Scituate Public Schools Health Services aims to maintain and advance student health, including physical and emotional well-being, to support academic success and promote lifelong wellness.
+Health Services are supported by a professional, credentialed, and highly qualified nursing staff.

-Please bring the following completed forms to your school nurse to address your child’s specific needs.
+Please bring the following completed forms to your school nurse to address your child’s needs.

-- Parental Guardian Consent for Administration of Prescription Medication.pdf
+- Parental Guardian Consent for Administration of Prescription Medication

 Medical Advisory Committee